sielenk/MScheme/.junie/guidelines.md

       identifiers.
 Keep this in mind when adding new builtin functions or properties; encode non-identifier characters as _xx hex.
 - Scheme bootstrap
-    - The content of src\main\scheme\*.scm is normalized into a single-line Java string in IInit.java.
+    - The content of src\main\scheme\*.scm is normalized into a single-line Kotlin string in Init.kt.
 If you rely on original formatting (e.g., for pretty-print tests), keep a copy in test resources and avoid coupling to the generated string formatting.
 - Code style & conventions (pragmatic guidance)
     - Java: Conventional Google/Oracle style is used informally; keep methods small and prefer